Time off for jury service

 How long jury service lasts

 During this time jurors could be chosen from the panel and be sworn to sit on more than one trial.
 Trials can last a few days or a number of weeks.
-Jurors will be informed if a trial is expected to sit for a longer duration.
+Jurors will be informed if a trial is expected to sit for a longer period.

 Telling your employer about jury service